ColonolNutty/CustomGenderSettings/README.md

   - Body Frame
     - Masculine
     - Feminine
+  - Breasts
+    - Add and Remove Breasts on your Sims.
 - This mod will work with Wicked Whims, but it does not require or use it directly to function.